- 1 How To Remove Arsenic from Water Through Filtration

 - Ion exchange

 Oxidation of water plays a big role in the filtration of arsenic.
 When the water has a high level of oxidation, it converts arsenic (III) to arsenic (V).
-Most cities use chlorine to treat water.
-This helps to oxidize arsenic because chlorine acts as an oxidation agent.
+Because most cities use chlorine to treat water, this helps to oxidize arsenic because chlorine acts as an oxidation agent.

 If you are looking for the safest drinking water reverse osmosis the way to go.
 It’s the most effective method of removing stubborn contaminants such as arsenic and lead.